RyanClementsHax/storybook-addon-next/README.md

 Right now the only supported config format for Next.js that this plugin supports is the commonjs version of the config (i.e. `next.config.js`).
 This is mostly because I haven't figured out how to require a `.mjs` file from a storybook addon (which is bound to commonjs modules as far as I know right now).
 If you are able to help, I'd love it if you could contribute to [this discussion](https://github.com/RyanClementsHax/storybook-addon-next/discussions/28) to get support for the `.mjs` version if such support is even possible.

+### Notes for Yarn v2 and v3 users

+If you're using [Yarn](https://yarnpkg.com/) v2 or v3, you may run into issues where Storybook can't resolve `style-loader` or `css-loader`.
+For example, you might get errors like:

+`Module not found: Error: Can't resolve 'css-loader'`\
+`Module not found: Error: Can't resolve 'style-loader'`

+This is because those versions of Yarn have different package resolution rules than Yarn v1.x.
+If this is the case for you, just install the package directly.

 ### FAQ

 #### Statically imported images won't load